 -If hosting elsewhere, enquire what their efforts are to reduce plastic waste: it will make them think, if nothing else

--Ensure you have nothing planned for that evening (and maybe even a good bottle of wine ready!)
+-Ensure you have nothing planned for that evening (and maybe even a bottle of wine ready!)

-Have you hosted a low waste kids party?
+Have you hosted a low waste party?
 What sort of thing did you do?
-Please share any tips in the comments below.
+Do share any tips in the comments below.

 P.P.S A super cute idea for a birthday